mpv-player/mpv/DOCS/man/en/lua.rst

     nothing if the ``name`` wasn't registered.

 ``mp.add_key_binding(key, name|fn [,fn])``
-    Register a key binding.
+    Register callback to be run on a key binding.
 The binding will be mapped to the given ``key``, which is a string describing the physical key.
 This uses the same key names as in input.conf, and also allows combinations (e.g. ``ctrl+a``).

-    Key bindings are dispatched as script commands.
-The ``name`` argument is the name used to invoke command handlers as registered by ``mp.register_script_command``.
-The name can also be used by users to remap the bindings provided by your script (see below).
+    After calling this function, key presses will cause the function ``fn`` to be called (unless the user overmapped the key with another binding).

-    If a key binding or a command with the given name already exists, it's overwritten.
+    The ``name`` argument should be a short symbolic string.
+It allows the user to remap the key binding via input.conf using the ``script_message`` command, the script name, and the name of the key binding (see below for an example).
+The name should be unique across other bindings in the same script - if not, the previous binding with the same name will be overwritten.
+You can omit the name, in which case a random name is generated internally.

-    The ``fn`` parameter is optional.
-If provided, it must be a function, and will be called when the key is pressed.
-Actually, this just for convenience, and literally calls ``mp.register_script_command(name, fn)``.
+    Internally, key bindings are dispatched via the ``script_message`` input command and ``mp.register_script_command``.

-    You can also omit the name and only provide a function ``fn`` instead.
-Then a random name is generated internally.
+    Trying to map multiple commands to a key will essentially prefer a random binding, while the other bindings are not called.
+It is guaranteed that user defined bindings in the central input.conf are preferred over bindings added with this function (but see ``mp.add_forced_key_binding``).

     Example: